BEEuniroma2/Deep-Manager/README.md

 # Deep-Manager
-This repository contains the code referred to paper available at https://www.nature.com/articles/s42003-023-04585-9
+This repository contains the code referred to the paper available at https://www.nature.com/articles/s42003-023-04585-9

 This is a guide to set up your envirnoment and use the Deep Manager Toolbox